Table of Contents Show

 The number of daily permits issued is limited to this wilderness area, and you are suggested to pick a suitable day with little wind.
 Otherwise, when it’s windy, Gators tend to hide.

 Alligator sightings are possible year-round in all bodies of water in the park.
-Still, before visiting the park, you are advised to listen to the park rangers, as in most cases, they would suggest you visit in early spring to give your best shot in watching the wild alligators.
+Still, before visiting the park, you are advised to listen to the park rangers, as in most cases, they would suggest you visit in early spring to give your best shot at watching the wild alligators.

 One of the easiest ways to see alligators is to visit in late March as it is their mating season.
 Alligators tend to spend more time in the water in the hottest months of the country.
 They mostly lie on the bottom of rivers and lakes to escape the warmth.